phetsims/phet-info/checklists/core-description-review-checklist.md

 - [Tip sheet NVDA](https://docs.google.com/document/d/1pgfyEER7ZlpJlXSwvSCbNBuoCa5oOexc7QvTuFZu-Mo/edit)
 - [Tip sheet JAWS](https://docs.google.com/document/d/1aggemqGsb2CdR7PxgLG50kOg4ZwBPM2M3eI3okyZHJ8/edit)

-### Self-Review Per-line Description Mini-Mental-Reminders
+As you work through the list, keep these 'general good-practice' reminders in the forefront.

-- Does it sound natural?
+- Does each description component sound natural?
 (Read it aloud to yourself)
 - Does it need more grammar/syntax?
 Less?
 - Are descriptions (names, help text, summaries, etc.) pedagogically relevant?
 Decorative content and sometimes spatial placement are not critical for all sims.
-- Are descriptions ordered such that changing information is prioritized?
 - Anything the team has already decided is out of scope, for example, is [documented](#determined-to-be-out-of-scope-for-core-description) to inform the reviewer in advance

 ## Sim-Specific Instructions